-We talked to Arthur Gopak, CEO and co-founder of AlphaGamma, about entrepreneurship and finance opportunities, and this is what he said about it.
+Arthur Gopak, CEO and co-founder of AlphaGamma tells us about entrepreneurship and finance opportunities during the pandemic.

 First of all, how are you and your family doing in these COVID-19 times?